 The Lutie A. Lytle Black Women Law Faculty Writing Workshop (the "Lytle Workshop") is an annual workshop for current and aspiring black women law faculty, and black women law students considering going into law teaching.
 While the primary focus is on legal scholarship, this event is important for networking, bonding, and getting refreshed.
 Click here for more information about the workshop history.
 Since the workshop began, participants have published 29 books, 44 book chapters, and 425 articles: click here for a bibliography of works authored by workshop attendees as of 2013.

 The 2014 session will be hosted by the University of Wisconsin Law School on June 26-29 in Madison.
 There will be sessions designed for all career stages, from mock job talks for aspiring professors, discussion of works-in-progress, strategies for getting published, to advice for mapping a path to tenure and mentoring others.

 This event is sponsored by the University of Wisconsin Law School and the Institute for Legal Studies, and cosponsored by Thurgood Marshall Law School, St. Thomas University School of Law, and The Korematsu Center for Law and Equality at Seattle University School of Law.

-Registration Requirements: The registration form will require you to provide a very brief (only one-paragraph) bio statement and a link to your institutional or professional webpage.
-We also will ask you to confirm whether you will attend the pre-workshop sessions during the day on Thursday, the dinner sessions on Thursday, Friday, and Saturday, and whether you will attend the closing business meeting on Sunday morning, so that appropriate catering arrangements can be made.
+Registration Requirements: The registration form requires you to provide your contact information and a very brief biographical statement (as well as a link to your institutional or professional webpage).
+We ask you to confirm whether you will attend the pre-workshop sessions during the day on Thursday, the dinner sessions on Thursday, Friday, and Saturday, and the closing business meeting on Sunday morning, so that catering arrangements can be made.
 In addition, we ask you to indicate if you wish to present at the workshop.

 Hotel and Travel Information